 The world of IT is another place where clothing choices are wide-ranging.
 Although I’ve seen a number of sharply dressed IT professionals, some IT experts pick a very casual, sloppy look.
 This can be a huge challenge for the meeting planners of IT conferences who don’t want their conference speakers to look like they’re wearing the first T-shirt they picked up from their bedroom floor.
 Instead of trying to enforce a dress code, some meetings and conferences insist instead that their speakers wear a conference shirt, usually a logo polo shirt.
 I was reminded of this when I received my reward for achieving 5 years as a Microsoft Certified Trainer (MCT); it’s a polo shirt with the MCT logo.

-(Note: This post was originally written more than 5 years ago.
-I also recently received a 10-year recognition polo shirt.)
+(Note: This post was originally written more than 8 years ago.
+I’ve been a Microsoft Certified Trainer now for over 13 years.
+I also received a 10-year recognition polo shirt.)

 Although it is common to see industry speakers, association staff, and vendors at a conference wearing some type of company shirt, I’m actually glad that this practice for conference speakers is fading as many businesses and meetings have loosened their dress codes.
 Or perhaps we’ve just grown accustomed to the fashion choices of some of our favorite geeks.
 Personally, I’ll limit my collared polo shirts to the golf course.